Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 By using Thanos in conjunction with Prometheus, organizations can address the challenges of scaling Prometheus for larger deployments and retaining metrics data over longer periods.
 It's designed to provide a scalable and globally distributed solution for Prometheus monitoring.

-> It is not necessary to deploy Thanos on a Kuberenetes cluster.
-For narrowing and focusing the scope of this assessment, we will be assuming deployment on Kubernetes clusters.

 Source:<https://github.com/thanos-io/thanos>

 ### Actors